Big Sur land use: Sean Parker wedding

+The Ventana Inn asserted that the indemnity signed by Parker covering the event included damages resulting from the wedding, to which he agreed.
+Parker paid $1.5 million to benefit non-profit organizations that provide coastal access or conservation education and $1 million to the commission.
+He also created a beach-mapping app that describes how the public can access beaches along the coast.
+Former Coastal Commissioner Assemblyman Mark Stone said, "To be able to put money back into the same community that cares so much about coastal resources is a very positive thing."

 Public and private land ownership

 There are approximately 1,100 parcels in private ownership on the Big Sur coast.
 About two-thirds of the coastal zone, totaling about 500000 acre, extending from Malpaso Creek in the north to San Carpóforo Canyon in the south, is owned by the California State Department of Parks and Recreation, U.S. Forest Service, U.S. Army, U.S. Coast Guard, and the U.S. Navy.
 A smaller portion is privately owned by the Big Sur Land Trust and the University of California.
 These federal, state, local, and private lands are preserved against development.

 As of 2016, if public acquisitions now contemplated or in progress are completed, approximately 60% of the land west of the coastal ridge would be publicly owned, although not necessarily open to the public.
 For example, the Landels-Hill Big Creek Reserve is owned and managed by the University of California Natural Reserve System and the University of California, Santa Cruz.
-The reserve is only available for research or educational purposes except for a single day each year in May when it is open to the public.
-Reservations must be made in advance.
+The reserve is only available for research or educational purposes.
+Reservations are required.
 The Big Sur Land Trust owns several parcels of land such as the Glen Deven Ranch and Notley's Landing that are closed to the public or only open to its members.